Why the Oklahoma City Museum of Art is not ready for the major leagues

 But the mark of initials - not so good:

-2. Too little consistency.
-The extended stroke of the K is not matched by any other stroke treatment, the point size of the letters are different, and the sizes of the counters in the 'Os' are each a bit different.
+Too little consistency.
+The extended downward stroke of the K is not matched by any other stroke treatment, the point size of the letters are different, there is little alignment of elements, and the sizes of the counters in the 'Os' are each a bit different.

 Tip: alignment and consistency help create order.
 Order, not chaos, most often clarifies understanding of a mark's meaning.